callumacrae/lynx.io/articles/preventing-ddos.md

 author: callumacrae
 date: 1294120800
 tags: server, attack, DDoS, security
+summary: Following the recent (largely successful) attacks by Anonymous Operation on more than a few websites including Paypal, Mastercard and Visa, a few people asked me if they were at risk of being attacked and how they could prevent it.
+In this article, I will explain various ways of stopping DDoS, and whether they actually work or not.
 </info>

 Following the recent successful attacks by Anonymous Operation on websites including Paypal, Mastercard and Visa, a few people asked me if they were at risk of being attacked and how they could prevent it.